github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

 What next?
 ----------

-For more information on writing QL, see:

--  `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__ - an introduction to the concepts of QL.
+-  Find out more about QL in the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__ and `QL language specification <https://help.semmle.com/QL/ql-spec/language.html>`__.
--  :doc:`Learning QL <../../index>` - an overview of the resources for learning how to write your own QL queries.
--  `Database generation <https://lgtm.com/help/lgtm/generate-database>`__ - an overview of the process that creates a database from source code.
--  :doc:`What's in a CodeQL database? <../database>` - a description of the CodeQL database.
+-  Read a description of the CodeQL database in :doc:`What's in a CodeQL database? <../database>`